-Perception bias: is a person’s tendency to form stereotypes and assumptions about certain groups that prevents them from objectivity distinguishing an individual from their group of membership, for example, race, gender and age.
+Perception bias: is a person’s tendency to form stereotypes and assumptions about certain groups that prevents them from objectively distinguishing an individual from their group of membership, for example, race, gender and age.

 Racial bias: is a person’s belief based on racially based stereotypes and assumptions of a race of people, which is normally perpetuated by indirect messaging such as media influences.
 Similar to perception bias, racial bias happens commonly in the workplace and significantly negatively affects people from black and minority ethnic backgrounds.

 Name bias: This is one of the most pervasive examples of unconscious bias in the employers hiring process.
 One study found that white names receive 50% more call-backs for interviews than black and minority ethnic names.
-With other studies finding that Asian surnames are 28% less likely to receive a callback for an interview compared to Anglo last names.
+Other studies found that Asian surnames are 28% less likely to receive a call-back for an interview compared to Anglo last names.

 Don’t Be a Slave to the Halo Effect

 Our awareness training, workshops, and discussions forums work with employers and senior level staff to educate, inform and assist them in assessing and questioning impactful decisions where unconscious bias can easily influence the decision making process in areas such as recruitment, internal promotions and workplace recommendations.

 To ensure you extract the best employees you must select from the widest range of talent during the recruitment and promotion process.
 Unconscious bias narrows an organisation’s recruitment and promotion talent pool based on what an employer believes is “a good fit”.
 But our biases normally see “good fits” as being based on initial physical appearance, verbal tone, perception and ideals, as opposed to logical and factual assessment of all candidates.
 These assumptions are also known as the Halo Effect.

 Unconscious bias and diversity in the workplace

 Your workplace should be a place EVERYONE should want to go to, check out our 4 Ways Unconscious Bias Training Providers Can Improve Your Business.